Are you looking for things to do in Cabo San Lucas? Here’s my favorites and one you probably aren’t expecting.

 - La Paz – 98 miles

 If you didn’t rent a car when you arrived in Cabo San Lucas, some resorts have agencies right onsite that can assist you.
 You can also taxi or Uber downtown to the rental agencies on Calle Lazaro Cardenas in front of the Puerto Paraiso Shopping Center.
 To secure a rental before you go, use RentalCars.com to compare prices from different vendors.

 Relax on a Sunset Cruise

 The sunsets in Baja Sur and Cabo San Lucas are some of the most vibrant I’ve ever seen.
 The only thing better than seeing them from land, is seeing them from a catamaran.
-A relaxing sunset cruise is an excellent way to end a day in Cabo San Lucas.
-It’s also the perfect thing to do in Cabo San Lucas to celebrate a special occasion.
+So if you arent’ tired of boats yet, then one of the best things to do in Cabo San Lucas is to book a romantic sunset cruise.
+It’s an excellent way to end the day and is perfect for a celebration or a special occasion.

 Explore the Desert on an ATV

-If you are looking for something to do in Cabo San Lucas with a little more of an adrenaline rush then plan an ATV trip in the desert.
+If you are looking for a little excitement and a rush of adrenaline then planning an ATV trip in the desert is one of the best things to do in Cabo San Lucas.
 Most tours include riding some desert trails and along the beach with time to stop and take a dip in the ocean.
 You can choose tours from 2 or 5 hours and the longer tours include lunch.

-The first time I went to La Paz, BCS, I swam with whale sharks with Julio from Chilango Store Tours.
+The first time I went to La Paz I swam with whale sharks with Julio from Chilango Store Tours.
 Now, Julio has tours in Cabo San Lucas too.
 In addition to ATV tours, Chilango Stores offers biking, snorkeling, diving and glass boat tours to the Arch.

 Hang Out at a Beach Club